bmg92silva/Similar-Drawings/README.md

 # Motivation
 With years of experience in metalworking and roles as a designer, estimator, and buyer, I understand the daily challenges of manufacturing.
-Success often comes from learning from past projects and real-world experience.
+A job well done often comes from learning from past project experiences.
+This project aims to make it easier to find old finished jobs that can help us accomplish our current work.
 * **For Mechanical Designers**: Upload a sketch or drawing and find similar parts from your archive.
 See how others solved similar problems and what approaches worked best.
 * **For Production Preparers**: Discover similar components and learn from proven manufacturing sequences, tooling setups, and process parameters that delivered results.
 * **For Estimators and Budgeters**: Improve pricing accuracy by referencing historical data.
 Find similar quoted parts, review actual costs, lead times, and margins to create more competitive and realistic estimates.